 Israel announced on Tuesday that it is all set to launch its very first lunar mission in December 2018 aspiring to become the fourth country to stand in the list of moon travelers, after the U.S, Russia, and China.
-The Israel aerospace industries in collaboration with the Space-IL developed the new spacecraft over a long period of eight years.
+The Israel aerospace industries in collaboration with the Space-IL developed the new spacecraft over a period spanning over eight years.
 According to the reports, more than $95 million has been invested for the development of this spacecraft.

-The research has been conducted in collaboration with the scientists from the Weizmann Institute of Science in Rehvoot and it will also make use of a magnetometer on the spacecraft in order to understand the science behind how the rocks on the moon’s surface get their magnetism.
-The spacecraft is all set to be launched through a rocket of the Elon Musk’s Space X company in December and most expectantly it will be landing on the moon’s surface by 13th of February, 2019.
+The research has been conducted in collaboration with the scientists from the Weizmann Institute of Science in Rehovot and it will also make use of a magnetometer on the spacecraft in order to understand the science behind how the rocks on the moon’s surface get their magnetic properties.
+The spacecraft is all set to be launched atop a rocket from Elon Musk’s SpaceX in December this year and it is expected to land on the lunar surface by 13th of February, 2019.